rust-lang/rust/doc/tutorial.md

   The linkage information the binary needs to use the library `foo`.

-- But like `use`, all `extern mod` statements that refer to the same library are interchangeable, as each one really just presents an alias to an external module (the crate root of the library your linking against).
+- But like `use`, all `extern mod` statements that refer to the same library are interchangeable, as each one really just presents an alias to an external module (the crate root of the library you're linking against).

 Remember how `use`-statements have to go before local declarations because the latter shadows the former?
 Well, `extern mod` statements also have their own rules in that regard: